ashlynnprasad/langmann-2021/pages/urbandevelopment.md

     </div>
   </div>
   <center><small>Image description: View of a parade going down Granville St. Banners across the street read, "A hundred thousand welcomes" and "Just watch Vancouver's smoke."</small></center><br>
 <p style="text-indent: 25px;">Another slightly more puzzling sign in the background reads “Just Watch Vancouver's Smoke.”
-This could be an indication of the fact that, at the time, industrialization was seen as an mark of societal progress, and the negative impacts of things like smokestacks on the environment were not yet being widely considered – at least not by settlers.<br><br><br>
+This could be an indication of the fact that, at the time, industrialization was seen as an mark of societal progress, and the negative impacts of things like smokestacks on the environment were not yet being widely considered – at least not by settlers.<br><br>

 <div class="container">
   <div class="row">